 About this session

-Looking closely at the decoration on museum objects, students will explore the links between mathematics and art, and how geometry is an essential component of Islamic art.
-Working with an artist trained in the Islamic tradition and taking inspiration from objects in our Ottoman, Middle-Eastern and Asian arms and armour collections, students will create tessellating patterns using a compass and watercolours.
+Looking closely at objects in our museum, your students will explore how geometry is an essential component of Islamic art.
+Working with an artist trained in the Islamic tradition, students will take inspiration from our Islamic arms and armour collections.
+They will look and sketch in the galleries before returning to the studio to create their own tessellating patterns using a compass.

 - To appreciate the aesthetics of Islamic art and how calligraphy, geometry and biomorphic forms are used in historic and contemporary Islamic design.

 - To become more confident in talking about Islamic art.

 - To use a compass with dexterity and learn how to draw point-to-point, perpendicular and parallel constructions.

 - KS4: Art and Design

 "Workshop was at their level and held their interest.
 Loved the interaction with staff who were very knowledgeable and ready to answer questions."